1976–77 AEK Athens F.C. season: The campaign in the UEFA Cup

 AEK were drawn for the third round, against Red Star Belgrade.
-At AEK Stadium, AEK were superior took the lead early on and after an imposing performance won with the poor 2–0.
+At AEK Stadium, AEK were superior taking the lead early on and after an imposing performance won with the poor 2–0.
 At the rematch in Belgrade, the apparent superiority of AEK in the first match was not confirmed at the beginning of the match, as the Yugoslavs were ahead from the 20th minute.
 AEK, managed to equalize 5 minutes later only to find themselves back in the score by 2 goals at the end of the half time.
 Red Star needed just one more goal to qualify, which never came, thus AEK were among the 8 best teams of the tournament.

 The draw sent yet again, AEK against another English club, Queens Park Rangers.
 In Loftus Road, the match quickly turned into a real nightmare for AEK, as the English entered aggressively and scored 2 goals from the penalty spot, while by the end of half time, made the final 3–0.
 The English considered that they had a secure score for the rematch and AEK was looking for a miracle.
 In Greece at a hot atmosphere made by the fans, AEK entered the game doing what they knew how to do best, to attack.
 The efforts bear fruit after a great offensive team performance managed to equalize the score of the first leg, which sent the match to extra time.
-At the end of the extra time, Fadrhonc, to everyone's surprise, subbed his goalkeeper, putting the "cold" Christidis in the match knowing that the experienced goalkeeper was a cerebral player who psychologized the opponent and in training had about 70% success rate in penalty saves.
-AEK won 7–6 at penalty shoot-out with a block from Christidis at the final penalty that justified Fandronk and AEK were in the semi-finals.
+At the end of the extra time, Fadrhonc, to everyone's surprise, subbed his goalkeeper, putting the "cold-blooded" and more experienced Christidis in the match knowing that he was a cerebral player who psychologized the opponent, while in training he had about 70% success rate in penalty saves.
+AEK won 7–6 in the penalty shoot-out with a block from Christidis at the final penalty that justified Fandronk and AEK were qualified to the semi-finals.

-The draw put the Italian giants, Juventus on the road of AEK to the final of the UEFA Cup.
-Trapattoni's club had in their roster, players such as Dino Zoff at the goalpost, Gaetano Scirea in defence, Marco Tardelli at the midfield and Roberto Bettega in offense.
-In Turin AEK, without having anything to lose, played with confidence and despite the fact that were losing 1–0 in the 18th minute they stare their great opponent at even managing to equalize at the 31st minute.
+The draw put the Italian giants, Juventus on the path of AEK to the final of the UEFA Cup.
+The team of Giovanni Trapattoni had great players in their roster, such as Dino Zoff at the goalpost, Gaetano Scirea in defence, Marco Tardelli in midfield and Roberto Bettega in offense.
+In Turin AEK, without having anything to lose, played with confidence and despite the fact that were losing 1–0 in the 18th minute, stood against their opponent at even, managing to equalize at the 31st minute.
 In the second half, AEK were inattentive and the unforgiving Italians punished them with 3 goals that made the final 4–1.
-At the rematch, AEK played their attractive football, but did not succeed in a yet another miracle, as they lost by 0–1 ending their great European journey.
+At the rematch, AEK played their attractive football, but did not succeed in a yet another miracle, as they lost by 0–1, ending their long European journey.